CtrlK

 Suggestions

-Add concrete actions describing what quorum-manager does (e.g., 'Manages distributed system quorum configurations, monitors node health, adjusts voting thresholds').
+Add concrete actions describing what quorum-manager does (e.g., 'Manages distributed system quorum configurations, monitors node health, adjusts voting members').

-Replace the invocation instruction ('invoke with $agent-quorum-manager') with functional context—invocation details belong elsewhere, not in the description used for skill selection.
+Replace the invocation instruction ('invoke with $agent-quorum-manager') with functional description content — invocation details belong in the skill body, not the description field.

 DimensionReasoningScore